Stree (2018 film): Development

-In November 2017, it was reported that Dinesh Vijan had finalised Rajkummar Rao as the lead actor for his next film, a comedy horror written by Raj & DK.
+In November 2017, it was reported that Dinesh Vijan had finalised Rajkummar Rao as the lead actor for his next production, a comedy horror written by Raj & DK.
 Raj & DK revealed that the urban legend Nale Ba, which means "come tomorrow" in Kannada, was the core idea behind the film.
 They found the concept of a ghost turning back upon reading the sign "absurd and funny" and aimed to develop a unique perspective, featuring a gender reversal where the ghost targets men and men are afraid to go out at night.

 In December 2017, Shraddha Kapoor announced on Twitter that she would collaborate with Rajkummar Rao and Maddock Films on their upcoming project.
 In January 2018, it was confirmed that the film would be titled Stree, directed by Amar Kaushik.
 To prepare for his role, Rao received a sewing machine, and a tailor visited him daily for 20 days to teach him how to sew.